Average Weather in Cockburn Town Turks & Caicos Islands

 The climate in Cockburn Town is warm, oppressive, extremely windy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 76°F to 84°F and is rarely below 73°F or above 84°F.

-Based on the beach/pool score, the best time of year to visit Cockburn Town for hot-weather activities is from late November to early May.
+Based on the beach/pool score, the best time of year to visit Cockburn Town for hot-weather activities is from mid November to early May.

 The temperature in Cockburn Town varies so little throughout the year that it is not entirely meaningful to discuss hot and cold seasons.